ExtendRealityLtd/VRTK/DOCUMENTATION.md

 The Base Grab Action is an abstract class that all other secondary controller actions inherit and are required to implement the public abstract methods.

 As this is an abstract class, it cannot be applied directly to a game object and performs no logic.

+### Inspector Parameters

+ * **Ungrab Distance:** The distance the secondary controller must move away from the original grab position before the secondary controller auto ungrabs the object.

 ### Class Methods